 Once the area is completely smooth, let it dry overnight before applying another coat of compound or paint.

-If you do feel like you need to sand again after the two passes, I would recommend applying another coat of joint compound but this time water down the compound to help you achieve a smoother finish.
+If you do feel like you need to sand again immediately after the two passes, I would recommend applying another coat of joint compound but this time, water down the compound to help you achieve a smoother finish.
 See how I do this in my tutorial on how to patch a hole in the drywall.